alicht/GAsamplelesson/README.md

 Lets list common properties that we can expect ALL shoes to have and we're ready to build a constructor for our class.
 Constructor- will allow us to set up inheritance while also assigning specific property values.
 ```
-// we capitolize this function to distinguish it as a maker of an entire class of objects
+// we capitalize this function to distinguish it as a maker of an entire class of objects
 function Shoe(shoeSize, shoeColor, shoeGender, constructionStyle){
 this.size = shoeSize;
 thus.color = shoeColor;